-- 1 Draw a system diagram of an FM radio receiver and explain what each stage does. - 2 Explain how an AM signal is demodulated. - 3 At what stages in a radio receiver is there a (a) wideband amplifier, and (b) a narrow-band amplifier? - 4 What features of a radio receiver make it more selective?
+- 1 Draw a system diagram of an FM radio receiver and explain what each stage does. - 2 Explain how an AM signal is demodulated. - 3 At what stages in a radio receiver is there (a) a wideband amplifier, and (b) a narrowband amplifier? - 4 What features of a radio receiver make it more selective?
 Why is selectivity important?